jasonlikescats/tree-visualizer/README.md

 ### TLC
 - Split components into logical modules
-- Rethink this whole `TransformationManager` and `Transformable` idea (it's fairly tied to just transforming the canvas, whereas we're using raw SVG translations for the SVG DOM elements)
 - There's some *awful* casting going on throughout.
 Yikes.
 - Make the parser a little more bulletproof and check assumptions
 - Error handling

 ### New functionality
-- Implement bounds on panning behavior
 - Implement zooming
 - Select nodes and edit/add children to them
 - Delete nodes